 SAI was the market leader in recycling software which highly complemented Brady's existing market leading metals and concentrates trading business.
 The acquisition also provided both product and domain knowledge along with human capital, as Brady expanded its presence in the North American markets.
 This acquisition further strengthened Brady's product offering to the market by complementing its existing financial and risk management capabilities and provided new cross-selling and other growth opportunities outside the Americas.

 Brady acquired ScrapRunner, the leading product designed specifically for the scrap metal recycling industry for managing complex container pickup and delivery scheduling, tracking the location of containers and reporting on the activity and location of trucks using Global Position System (GPS) tracking.
 ScrapRunner is available as a Cloud-based solution, which can be either licensed or leased on a monthly basis.
 This acquisition was completed to further extend Brady’s footprint in the recycling sector and offer customers a complete solution for their recycling activities.

 Brady ended the year strong with the acquisition of energycredit, a company with specialised domain expertise in credit risk to the energy and commodity markets.
-The acquisition was completed to enhance Brady as a global risk management solution provider, in particular energycredit's proven track record of success in credit risk management, having received Energy Risk's award for credit risk solution of the year for the 8 of the past 10 years, proved to be of great importance.
-The acquisition has brought Brady a highly skilled team that understands the nuances of this increasingly crucial element of commodity risk management.
+The acquisition was completed to enhance Brady’s presence as a global risk management solution provider.
+Having received Energy Risk’s award for Credit Risk Solution of the Year for 8 of the past 10 years, Energycredit’s track record of success in credit risk management proved to be of great importance.